kthnguyen/plantmapping/README.md

 ## Intro

-This page lists all up-to-date mapping tools for plan traits survery
+This page lists all up-to-date mapping tools for plan traits

 ## Markdown